Tonic-Box/D3RoSEdit/README.md

-# D3RoSEdit
+# Diablo 3 RoS Editor
-A save editor for Diablo 3 RoS.
+Editor releases can be found under releases.